 The Group is committed to ensuring its businesses are operated in compliance with relevant laws, rules and regulations.
 Regulatory frameworks within which the Group operates are analysed and monitored; internal policies are prepared and updated accordingly.
 Workshops or trainings are also conducted where necessary to strengthen the awareness and understanding of the Group's internal controls and compliance procedures.

-During the reporting period, the Group was not aware of any non-compliance with laws and regulations that has a significant impact on the Group relating to environmental protection, employment and labour practices and operating practices during the reporting period.
+During the reporting period, the Group was not aware of any non-compliance with laws and regulations that have a significant impact on the Group relating to environmental protection, employment, labour practices and operating practices.